cs31415/cs31415.github.io/writings/nyc-diary.md

 #### Day 1: 8th June 2024:

 Woke up at 5:30, had tea and got ready by 6:45.
 Uber came at 7.
 Elderly Sardarji in Camry.
 Spoke in English at first.
 Switched to Hindi after inquiring as to our origins.
 From Punjab.
 Had been here for 12 years.
 Asked if we were going to India.
 No. New York to watch India USA cricket.
 Some small talk about Indian population and Indian stores and restaurants in Simi Valley.
 Told him Shonu plays hockey and many Indians play.
 Wonderful.
-Yes, it is a sport from Punjab, he beams.
+Yes, it is a sport from our Punjab, he remarks.

 Reach LAX around 8.
 Traffic is moderate.
 Clear security quickly.
 Gate is 47B.
 American Airlines flight 184 to JFK.
 Seats are in short supply at the gate which seems built for an era of smaller planes.
 Find separate seats, then together as a flight boards for Mexico City from an adjacent gate.
 A cute kid opposite us, barely a year old looks at Shonu intently.

 Have homemade burger for breakfast.
 Boarding starts shortly.
 Our seats are in the middle, towards front of the economy block.
 Lots of legroom thanks to premium plus seats bought by Kamini using airline miles.
 We got two seats together.
 Kamini requests the guy at the window if he would exchange with another window seat of ours.
 He graciously agrees with the caveat that he will reclaim his seat if it happens to be next to a crying baby or dog.
 We glance back to make sure he is next to neither.

-A cute baby in a bjorn and a saintly dog wend their way through to the back of the cabin.
+A cute baby in a björn and a saintly dog, a handheld terrier, wend their way through to the back of the cabin.

 They have a screen with English movies only.
 Headphones are offered free.
 I start watching [Shawshank Redemption](https://www.rottentomatoes.com/m/shawshank_redemption), but stop soon.
 It is a grim theme about convicts in a prison.

-How many states do we have to cross enroute to New York?
+How many states do we have to cross en route to New York?
 9.

-> Life’s most essential textures reside in kairos (decisive moments of action).
+> Life’s most essential textures reside in *kairos* (decisive moments of action).
 > – [The Vagabond's Way](https://www.amazon.com/Vagabonds-Way-Meditations-Wanderlust-Discovery/dp/0593497457)

 The genesis of this whole trip was Shonu's persistence in checking ticket availability for India vs USA game.
 Once the tickets were secured, the whole trip crystallized around that event.

-American flight is surprisingly decent.
+American Airlines flight is surprisingly decent.
 Didn't expect anything.
 Free headphones, snack box with cheese, crackers and fruit, biscuits and pretzels, beverages, friendly service are all a welcome bonus.
 We didn't need food since we brought our own – puff pastry samosas and sandwiches made by Kamini.
 We had samosa for lunch at 1:15pm.

 Get some writing done.
 This travelogue.

 Shonu gets good views of NYC from window seat as we arrive.
 It looks much greener than LA.
 The plane loops a long way around Long Island before it prepares to land at JFK.
 It has been a smooth flight with a few mild bumps.
 It is a touch breezy when we land just before 6pm.
 It is sunny with a few scattered clouds.

 As we walk towards the exit, there is a giant sculpture of an apple.
 We take photos next to it.
 We take Lyft to the hotel which is in Manhattan.
 Bangladeshi driver in Toyota RAV-4 with EarPods mumbling inaudibly to someone, a wife or friend, in Bengali.
 It is a very long drive and there is a lot of traffic.
 Long Island is fairly rustic with unkempt grass and vegetation hiding brown brick apartments and homes, which get progressively bigger.
-Very reminiscent of Mumbai.
+Reminiscent of Mumbai.
 I later learn these areas are Queens and Brooklyn.
 As we approach Manhattan Island, some sights made familiar by Hindi movies start materializing.
 A bridge which is not the Brooklyn bridge but looks like it frames the setting sun.
 The Statue of Liberty, tiny yet unmistakable in the distant sunset haze.
-We slither through the Hugh L Carrey tunnel to Manhattan.
+We slither through the Hugh L Carrey tunnel to Manhattan Island.
 The iconic Manhattan skyline looms above, dominated by the World Trade Tower, symbol of unconquerable will.
 Xeroxed by cities the world over, this is the original silhouette.
 Humanity's riposte to nature's mountains.
 The Big Apple.
 The Brooklyn bridge races by to the right, the Chrysler building to the left as we pass through the city's more industrial, seedier side.
-Here, there are ancient buildings housing all sorts of businesses – oil, diesel, Mexican, Chinese wine traders.
+Here, there are ancient buildings housing all sorts of businesses – oil, diesel, power tools, Chinese wine traders.
 The Chinese are also into wine now?
 Is there anything they have left for the rest of the world to make?

-As we turn into Manhattan, away from the freeway that circumferences it, the light grows dimmer from the shadows of giant buildings, like the floor of a rainforest.
+As we turn into Manhattan, away from the freeway that circumferences the island, the light grows dimmer from the shadows of giant buildings, like the floor of a rainforest.
 The city is alive and throbbing, cars and people pulsing through its arteries and veins.
 A raw human energy is palpable, as in India.

 Our hotel tower is in what seems like a slightly wider alley.
-We are accosted by a tout as soon as we alight from the car.
+We are accosted by a hotel tout as soon as we alight from the car.
 He moves on when he sees we have a booking.
 We enter the lobby of the Hilton through a revolving door.
 Shonu squeezes into the same enclosure as me even though it says only one person at a time.

 After we check-in, we have to take an elevator.
 There is a touch screen on which we have to select our room number and tap our key next to a reader.
 This summons an elevator with no buttons that is programmed to take us to our floor.
 High tech.
 There are a number of elevators and this solves the problem of distributing load as well as security.